 For more information about the CSS Referral Program, email Adi Azoulai at email@example.com.

 We offer a multiple child discount of 10% for each child after the first registration; the discount is applied to the youngest camper(s).

 Campers coming from outside of the US are eligible for a 20% International Discount.

 Camp Solomon Schechter offers financial assistance to parents who may find it difficult to afford the expense of camp.
 How you apply for financial aid from Schechter depends on where you are from.
 If you have any questions, please email our Registrar.

 Oregon Residents: You are eligible for an Oregon-only scholarship.
 Apply for The Kailes Family Scholarship.

 Washington Residents: Apply directly to the Jewish Federation, which acts as a financial aid clearinghouse for all of our scholarship applicants from Washington.
-The priority deadline is March 6, 2018.
-Second round and appeals deadline is April 16, 2018.
 For information on how to apply, click here.